oddlama/idmail/README.md

 webmaster
 ```

+> [!WARNING]
+> Never use an admin account to create mailboxes for other people, as it allows
+> them to use these reserved addresses! (if the mailbox is owner is the domain owner)

 ## ⚙️ Stalwart configuration

 To integrate the idmail sqlite database with your stalwart server, you need to make